 Another decorating trick is to stick a bean in each eye to make them seem a little more real.
-No gieaway today but here are 2 of the winners so far.
-I’ve emailed them so hopefully they are as excited as I am!
+No giveaway today, but here are 2 of the winners so far.
+I’ve emailed them recently, so hopefully they are as excited as I am!

 Beth Townsend wins the RolandⓇ Steel Cut Oats and Marla McGregor Hernandez wins A Fork and Beans Halloween Ebook.
 Congratulations!
 Many of the other giveaways are still open and those winners will be announced next week.

 Serves: 4 cups

 - 1 to 2 peppers from a (7 ounce) can of RolandⓇ Chipotle Peppers in Adobo Sauce

 - 1 cup ground seitan (I used Sweet Earth ground Chipotle flavor)

 - 2 cloves garlic, minced